 Meet & Ask

 Confused about something that your teacher mentioned in class?
 Unclear about an assignment that’s due?
-Use this 30-minute Student Meeting Block (available several mornings a week) to meet with teachers to ask questions or or just to say hello.
+Use this 30-minute Student Meeting Block (available several mornings a week) to meet with teachers to ask questions or just to say hello.
 Don’t have questions that day?
-You can grab a yellow bike from our bike sharing program and ride over to the Pargiter Library to study or get a head start on homework.
+You can grab a yellow bike from our bike-sharing program and ride over to the Pargiter Library to study or get a head start on homework.
 Two mornings a week you will also be working with your Household Job team caring for our campus spaces.

 Create & Perform